pingcap/docs/troubleshoot-high-disk-io.md

 In **TiKV-Details** > **Raft IO**, you can see the metrics related to disk writes of these two instances:

 - `Append log duration`: This metric indicates the response time of writes into RockDB that stores Raft logs.
 The `.99` response time should be within 50 ms.
-- `Apply log duration`: This monitor indicates the response time for RocksDB writes that store real data.
-The .99 response should be within 100ms.
+- `Apply log duration`: This metric indicates the response time of writes into RockDB that stores real data.
+The `.99` response should be within 100 ms.

 These two monitors also have `.. per server` monitor panels to provide assistance to view hotspot writes.